 Axis deer are also called chital deer or spotted Indian deer.
 In India, the axis deer population has declined mainly due to habitat loss.

 It is considered by many to be the most beautiful of deer with an orange coat marked with white spots - similar to a white-tailed fawn - that remain throughout its life, as well as a white patch on its throat.
 They have two large antlers that can reach 30 inches in length and usually only have three points.

 Axis deer can often be found near a stream with a ravine for shelter.
 They prefer territory with woody vegetation for cover and open areas for feeding.
 Size of their home range varies with habitat but averages two-and-a-half square miles.

 Axis deer are less nocturnal than most deer, usually feeding for four hours after sunrise.
 Then, they seek water and rest in the shade during the midday heat, returning to feed for a few hours before sunset.

 Where there are no predators, their numbers can grow to the point where axis deer will destroy their own habitat.
 Coyotes and bobcats will go after them, but cannot make a significant dent in the population.
-They do not seem to be territorial but may fight, often with serious consequences, for possession of the females.
+They do not seem to be territorial but may fight, often with serious consequences, for females.

 Axis deer are good swimmers with no fear of the water.
 Fawns are protected by both parents, but stay close to mother.
 Breeding can occur year-round and an axis deer can give birth twice in one year, which isn't the case for native Texas deer.
 Axis deer live in the Main Pasture - the third pasture you enter.